edgelesssys/constellation/docs/docs/workflows/config.md

   You can view your tenant UUID via `az account show` and read the `tenant` field.
 For more information refer to [Azure's documentation](https://docs.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id#find-your-azure-ad-tenant).

 * **location**: The Azure datacenter location you want to deploy your cluster in, e.g., `westus`.

-CVMs are currently only supported in a few regions, check [Azure's products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).
-These are:
+  CVMs are available in several Azure regions.
+Constellation OS images are currently replicated to the following:

   * `germanywestcentral`
   * `westus`